Phone — CTI Routings

 Entry portWhere the call enters the Abilis (e.g. a SIP trunk, a CTIP port).

 Called numberThe number pattern to match — what was dialled.
-Can reference a list (e.g. 'numsip').
+Can reference a list in single quotes (e.g. 'numsip') — same syntax as ACL rules.

 Calling numberWho is calling — used to filter based on the caller's identity.